 No amount of encouragement or nagging will keep a kid's bathroom clean and tidy at all times.
 Kids are naturally messy.
 Make picking up easier for them by building storage into the decorating.
 A pretty ledge above the sink is a handy spot for toothbrushes and drink cups.
 Plastic bins for toys should be close to the tub.
 Install pullout shelves lined with colorful cups and bins in the vanity cupboard so it's easy to tuck away hair ties, brushes, and sprays.

 Paramount in your bathroom decorating plan is safety, but safety doesn't have to be ugly.
 Utilitarian items can work hand-in-hand with decorative ones.
 Check that the bathroom tap is not scalding (set your water heater to no more than 120 degrees) and stick on non-slip pads, which come in fun colors and shapes.
 Pick a bright, round, non-tipping step stool with non-skid feet to set on top of the kid's bath mat.
 Make sure window glass is tempered, but then dress it with a pretty curtain.
 Let the kids dump toys into the bath, but then keep a large basket, caddy, or mesh bag handy to corrall them and keep them from becoming trip hazards.
 For wee toddlers, install a toilet lock and don't keep buckets of water around, but pick large fuzzy towels in cheery colors to wrap them up in after a soak.

-Motifs can be a fun way to make a bathroom kid-friendly.
+Kid bathroom themes can be a fun way to make a space uniquely their own.
 Try incorporating the logo from their favorite snowboard company or the colors of the basketball team they follow.
-Select a motif that will go the distance with your child as he or she matures such as a general natural, sports, or outdoor activity theme.
+Select a motif that will go the distance with your child as he or she matures such as a general nature, sports, or outdoor activity theme.
 Kids' bathroom sets are commonly tied to themes, so you may want to bring them along to the store to see which one they like.